A LADA Thoughts

 That never happened.

-Instead, the opposite happened.
-7 months later in late 2018, my new doctor told me my A1c went back up to 10 percent and increased my metformin medication to 1000mg per day.
+Instead, the opposite happened. seven months later in late 2018, my new doctor told me my A1c went back up to 10 percent and increased my metformin medication to 1000 mg per day.
 Again, I thought I was doing everything “right.”
 Eat right, exercise, take my meds, all that jazz…why was my blood sugar rising?
 For the next few months or so, my blood sugar would remain elevated until I saw an endocrinologist.

 On April 13th, 2019, I received test results from my endocrinologist and a note welcoming me to the “Type 1 Club.”
-I had LADA, latent autoimmune diabetes in adults.
+I had LADA.
 It’s unofficially known as diabetes 1.5, though people have varying feelings on that descriptor.

 Diabetes identity crisis